mikewest/fallow/data/articles/2006/08/french-translation-of-i-wonder-what-this-button-does.markdown

 ArticleID:  28
 Published:  1154448180
 Modified:   1154452342
-Title:      French Translation of ‘I Wonder What This Button Does’
+Title:      "French Translation of ‘I Wonder What This Button Does’"
-Slug:       french-translation-of-i-wonder-what-this-button-does
+Slug:       "french-translation-of-i-wonder-what-this-button-does"
-OneLine:    John Garner has translated the revision control article I wrote for A List Apart into French!
-Exciting!
+OneLine:    "John Garner has translated the revision control article I wrote for A List Apart into French!
+Exciting!"
 Tags:
     - Subversion